Information for Applicants 2026

 - meet the academic entry requirements of the HEI

-- be accepted / enrolled on this specific National EdD (Wales) Doctor of Education programme offered by the 3 partnership HEI’s that include, Aberystwyth University, Bangor University and Cardiff Metropolitan University
+- be accepted / enrolled on this specific National EdD (Wales) Doctor of Education programme offered by the 4 partnership HEI’s that include, Aberystwyth University, Bangor University, Cardiff Metropolitan University and Wrexham University.

 - either: